Mr. Majestic: Powers and abilities

 Majestic possesses immense strength.
 Majestic is capable of enduring massive damage, such as the explosion of a small nuclear reactor, without sustaining any permanent injuries.
 He can move many times faster than the speed of sound, and can fly.
 Majestic can also generate heat beams from his eyes, survive in outer space, has a genius level intellect, possesses micro vision, ice breath, accelerated healing, and invulnerability to conventional weaponry.
 Majestic's strength and durability vary from appearance to appearance.

 Majestic also appears to have some powers he uses less frequently, such as the ability to generate energy blasts from his hands that were powerful enough to match Union's own energy blast, and telekinesis.

 Majestros is a genius, able to design and construct highly complex devices within a matter of seconds, analyze a situation and come up with the proper solution, and find weaknesses in enemies.
 Majestic is also a skilled warrior, especially in the use of bladed weapons.
 He's a particularly skilled swordsman, having defeated Coda warriors in sword fights.

 Majestic did not begin life at these power levels and it is revealed in the Backlash and Wildcore series that he was altered by the alien race known as the D'rahn, who have the power to evolve beings to achieve powerful potentials.

 Superhumans in the WildStorm Universe are apparently categorized into named "classes".
 Some of the most powerful being in the Wildstorm Universe, such as Apollo and The High are considered "Majestic-Class superhumans", presumably a class based on Majestros himself.

 Majestic's costume includes, hidden in its shoulderpads, additional equipment that Majestic has used on occasion, including a nanoflage suit, which seems to confer some degree of invisibility; a quantum-folded combat blade, a collapsable sword made by Khera's Shaper's Guild; and a damper capsule, which suppresses all of his powers for three hours and has the side effect of masking his Kherubim aura, hiding him from sensors that are looking for such aura signatures.

 In other media

 Animation

-Majestic appears in the Wild C.A.T.s animated series voiced by Rod Wilson.
+Majestic appears in the Wild C.A.T.s animated series, voiced by Rod Wilson.

 Miscellaneous

 Mister Majestic is featured in the Smallville Season 11 digital comic based on the TV series.
-In this continuity, Kal-El of Krypton takes on the identity of Mister Majestic, rather than Superman, due to unknown minor differences in his life from the Earth-1 universe.
-His reality is later invaded by the Monitors, with Mister Majestic being killed early in the invasion.
-His Earth's Lois Lane and a handful of other survivors are all that remains of their world's population when the Superman and Lois Lane of Earth-1 are accidentally transported there.
-Superman tries, and fails, to repel the invasion of Majestic's world, with he and Lois escaping moments before the planet's destruction thanks to Majestic's version of Jor-El transporting them to another reality.
+In this continuity, Kal-El takes on the identity of Mister Majestic, rather than Superman, and is later killed during the Monitors' invasion.
+His Earth's Lois Lane and a handful of other survivors are assisted by Earth-1's Superman and Lois, and eventually transported to another reality by Jor-El.